-Clinical And Liquid biopsy, Breathomics, and Radiomics for Early detection of Cancer
+Clinical And Liquid biopsy, Informatics, Breathomics, and Radiomics for Early detection of Cancer (CALIBRE)

 Current lung cancer screening strategies, using low-dose computed tomography, can be refined to improve test characteristics through the use of clinical and laboratory biomarkers.
 Further, new strategies can be developed that would expand the role of screening to moderate-to-low risk individuals.

 The Projects and Cores